redkite-labs/redkitecms-docs/book/add-custom-theme.rst

     Bundle namespace: Acme/Theme/FancyThemeBundle

-The proposed bundle name **must be changed** to FancyThemeBundle otherwise you may have trouble:
+The proposed bundle name **must be changed** to FancyThemeBundle otherwise you might have issues later:

 .. code-block:: text